B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

 ``Streptococcus_agalactiae.trn``, in the tutorial data.

 .. note::
-	The execution times reported in this tutorial were obtained for a DELL XPS13 (10th Generation Intel® Core™ i7-10710U Processor - 12MB Cache, up to 4.7 GHz, using 6 cores).
+	The execution times reported in this tutorial were obtained for a Lenovo Legion Pro i5 16 (i7-13700HX, using 6 CPU threads).
+The execution time will vary depending on the specifications of the computer used to perform the analyses and on the value passed to the ``--cpu`` parameter.
-	Using a computer with less powerful specifications can increase the duration of the analyses.

 Schema creation
 :::::::::::::::

 We will start by creating a wgMLST schema based on 32 *Streptococcus agalactiae* complete genomes (32 genomes with a level of assembly classified as complete genome or chromossome) available at the NCBI.
-Uncompress the ``genomes/GBS_32_complete_genomes.zip`` file to create the folder ``genomes/complete_genomes``.
+Uncompress the ``genomes/sagalactiae_32_complete_genomes.zip`` file to create the folder ``genomes/sagalactiae_32_complete_genomes``.
 To create the wgMLST schema, run the following command:

 ::

-	chewBBACA.py CreateSchema -i genomes/complete_genomes/ -o tutorial_schema --ptf Streptococcus_agalactiae.trn --cpu 6
+	chewBBACA.py CreateSchema -i genomes/sagalactiae_32_complete_genomes/ -o tutorial_schema --ptf Streptococcus_agalactiae.trn --cpu 6

 The schema seed will be available at ``tutorial_schema/schema_seed``.
 We passed the value ``6`` to the ``--cpu`` parameter to use 6 CPU cores, but you should pass a value based on the specifications of your machine.
-In our system, the process took 45 seconds to complete resulting on a wgMLST schema with 3,127 loci.
+In our system, the process took 17 seconds to complete resulting on a wgMLST schema with 3,127 loci.
 At this point the schema is defined as a set of loci each with a single representative allele.